manticoresoftware/manticoresearch/docs/api_reference/additional_functionality.rst

 Attribute values updated using :ref:`UpdateAttributes() <update_attributes>`
-API call are done in a memory mapped file.
+API call are kept in a memory mapped file.
 Which means the OS decides when the updates are actually written to disk.
 FlushAttributes() call lets you enforce a flush, which writes all the changes to disk.
 The call will block